 As mentioned above, I have options for just about every ingredient (save for the oats and baking soda).

-Ready to make the batter?
-It’s this easy: place everything EXCEPT the baking soda into a blender and blend. until smooth.
+Place everything EXCEPT the baking soda into a blender and blend. until smooth.
 Stop and scrape down the blender to ensure that everything gets thoroughly mixed.
 The batter will be a tiny bit grainy in appearance.

 Next, blend in the baking soda.
 Baking soda starts activating as soon as it hits the wet ingredients, so it helps the leavening of the cake to get everything blended and smooth before letting the baking soda get to work.